Neurelo

 Learning the domain, then redesigning it

 Not knowing the space meant I had no assumptions to protect.
-I spent the first weeks learning how developers actually interact with databases.
+I spent the first weeks learning how developers actually worked with databases.
 The mental models, the workflows, where they get stuck.
 That process surfaced friction the team had stopped seeing.

 The onboarding was twelve steps.
-I redesigned it down to four.
+I cut it to four.
 The API playground was duplicated across sections to surface a minor documentation variation.
 I consolidated it into one.
 The navigation borrowed heavily from another dev tool, but our product model was different.
 I mapped the actual user flows and built a nav that fit our use case.

 Full product redesign shipped in 8 weeks.